 The Post Parade Concert at House of Blues ($20 admission), where you will enjoy dance to performances by the Ballet Folklorico of South Texas College, a mariachi band, and much more.

 DESFILE DE LAS AMERICAS-PARADE OF THE AMERICAS

-The Krewe of Quetzal ‘s fifth annual “Desfile de las Américas”, provides a unique opportunity to celebrate Hispanic Heritage Month and help launch this year’s Carnaval Latino.
+The Krewe of Quetzal ‘s annual “Desfile de las Américas”, provides a unique opportunity to celebrate Hispanic Heritage Month and help launch this year’s Carnaval Latino.
 The Hispanic community and its neighbors have added an international flavor to the New Orleans tradition of float parades.
 Last year, 20 floats and as many folkloric groups and bands provided music, costumes and throws celebrating the riders and marchers national roots.
 You can’t miss this opportunity to view the colorful pageantry and celebrate Louisiana’s Hispanic Heritage.
 Be “en ese número”.

 The Parade will commence on Saturday, October 13th, 2018 at 6:00 pm.
 The floats and marching groups will form on Elysian Fields Avenue by Washington Square Park and roll through the French Quarter down Decatur Street.
 At Canal Street and South Peters Street, it will turn right, parading down Canal Street and to Convention Center Blvd., where it will disband.

 2018 QUEEN OF THE CARNAVAL LATINO CHRISTINA RODRIGUEZ-FIERRO